Understanding the Link Between Anxiety and Sensory Processing Challenges

 Supporting Children with SPD and Anxiety

-If you want to learn more about evidence-based strategies or need personalized help, visit the DrSensory Therapist Database or Clinic Directory to find a therapist or therapy clinic near you.
+If you want to learn more about or need help, visit the DrSensory Therapist Database or Clinic Directory to find a therapist or therapy clinic near you.
 Every step you take is a powerful investment in your child’s happiness and well-being.